Skip to main content

 ])

-print(result.consistent) # True if constraints are satisfiable
+print(result.consistent) # False - constraints are unsatisfiable

 4. CitationGuard